 Watch out for this beetle.
 If discovered, it should be immediately reported to Plant Health and Seeds Inspectorate at 01904 465625 or http://ww2.defra.gov.uk/

 The Citrus Longhorn is an Asian beetle, accidentally imported with ornamental trees from Korea, China and Japan, and discovered at a Rutland school last week.
 Like all UK sightings so far, it was found in a Japanese maple, but without a natural predator it poses a serious threat to a wide range of native shrubs and trees.
-Read the rest of this entry
+Continue reading Beetles in the Bonsai

 Grey squirrel pie continues to gain in popularity across the country.
 I enjoyed this comment in the Manchester Evening News, explaining the origin of the debate on what squirrel actually tastes like.

 “Country squirrels live on a diet of sweet things like berries, unlike their urban cousins who will eat mostly anything found thrown on the streets.
 This diet can make their meat taste sweet, and if cooked right can have a taste between duck and lamb (without the greasy fat usually produced by both cooked animals).
 The squirrel I ate had a sweetish taste although not much meat for a feast! “

 Image from Pest controller moves south to feed demand for squirrel pie

 Traffic on M55 was brought to a standstill in Blackpool on Sunday as police and a helicopter attempted to catch an escaped privately owned wallaby.
 Wallabies are becoming increasingly popular as garden pets in Britain, as landowners see them as a god way of keeping their grass cropped.
 Daily Telegraph

 The idea of harvesting the invasive Chinese Mitten Crab, currently clogging up the Thames and rapidly spreading through Britain, is taking shape, with a conference planned for March to discuss the pros and cons.